-And so he's trying to negotiate all of this, and we hold these truths as in many respects a sort of alternative to the vision that the NCCJ is putting forward.
+And so he's trying to negotiate all of this, and his we hold these truths is in many respects a sort of alternative to the vision that the NCCJ is putting forward.
 And so I think the story that gets told here, though, is one of Emmet Hughes, who is this young friend of Murray's.
-They're hanging out together all the time with like the [? looses. ?]
+They're hanging out together all the time with like the Luces.
 They're in close proximity to Eisenhower because of Hughes's job as a speechwriter.

 And they are both traditionalists in a sense.
 Hughes is the person that goes to find the cab driver who is driving the cab the day that Murray died of a heart attack in the back of that New York City cab.
 He was a very, very close friend of Mary's.
 And so just looking closely at that relationship and the sorts of ambivalences that were part of their engagement with Emmet Hughes's role, and it really gives us a different portrait of this period.
 It does not give us a-- I mean, Emmet Hughes is in there slashing out every mention of kind of Protestant individualism that he finds in the Eisenhower speeches and moving things in a sort of more kind of liberal Catholic direction.